-Any student granted a medical/compassionate leave during the first eight weeks for the semester will be dropped from any classes that the student is enrolled in.
-If the medical leave is granted after 20% of the semester the student may, with faculty approval, receive an Incomplete for one or more courses.
+Any student granted a leave during the add/drop period (as outlined in the University Catalog) for the semester will be dropped from any classes that the student is enrolled in.
+If the leave is granted after 75% of the semester the student may, with faculty approval, receive an Incomplete for one or more courses.
 If an Incomplete is not deemed appropriate, a grade of "W" will be issued.
 No refund of charges will be made for courses in which an Incomplete is given.
 No credit is earned for any course in which a "W" is issued.
-Refunds, if any, will be granted based upon the University's refund policy.
-See the Student Disability Services Handbook for additional information.
+Refunds, if any, will be granted based upon the University's refund policy as found in the University course catalog.